 Requirements for Admission

 - In addition to the general admission requirements of advanced credential programs, Preliminary Administrative Services Credential candidates must:

-- Verify three years of appropriate full-time experience from their educational employer.
+- Verify five years of appropriate full-time experience from their educational employer.

 - Secure favorable recommendations from two school administrators indicating possession of administrative and leadership potential and demonstrated leadership experience.